NURS 4317-001 Population Focused Health: Theoretical Foundations

 Make up quizzes are only given for emergency situations with proper health care provider excuse.

-Make up quizzes or case studies WILL NOT be given for pre planned absences from class and a "0" will be given.
+Make up quizzes or case studies WILL NOT be given for pre planned absences from class.

-- On the day a quiz is given, students must be in class to take quizzes that are given face-to-face or online.
-Attendance will be taken.
+- Students must be in class to take quizzes that are given face-to-face.

 If a quiz is given online it must be taken within the given timeframe that I announce to class.
 If it is not taken in that timeframe, a "0" will be given.

-- If the class is given the opportunity to earn extra credit points to their lowest quiz grade or to take a quiz to replace their lowest quiz grade, any previous "0's" given are excluded from this opportunity.
+- If the class is given the opportunity for extra points to their lowest quiz grade or to take a quiz to replace their lowest quiz grade, any "0's" given are excluded from this opportunity.